 - a youth allowance

-- an austudy payment
+- an austudy payment, and

-- a newstart allowance
+- a jobseeker payment.

 The Minister has prescribed the following payments in the Social Security (Disaster Recovery Allowance)(Prescribed payments) Determination 2015: